How to Grow Your Own Popcorn

 If you plan to save seed for next year, plant your popcorn in a separate garden or at least 500 feet from your sweet corn to avoid cross-pollination.
 Sweet corn will not yield as well nor taste as good when cross-pollinated with a popcorn variety.
 You can also prevent cross-pollination by bagging and hand pollinating your popcorn or by staggering your planting times so that the tassels which carry the pollen mature at different times.

 Corn is a heavy nitrogen feeder so if you are practicing crop rotation, plant your corn in an area that was previously planted with legumes such as peas and beans which are nitrogen fixing.
+A good alternative is planting a cover crop in the prior fall.

 Wait until after all danger of frost has passed before planting your seeds.
 If you are planting in rows, make them short and relatively close together.
 12 inches apart is ideal but no more than 36 inches to ensure the best pollination.
 You will need a minimum of 4 rows.
 More is better.
 Plant 2 to 3 seeds per hole, 1inch deep.
 If all of the seeds germinate, thin them to 12 inches apart when the plants reach 15inches tall.